Digging out your favourite jumper in autumn and finding it peppered with holes is heartbreaking!

 Never put worn clothing back away into a wardrobe or drawers as this will attract moths.
 Air it outside in sunlight in between wears and then keep it on a hook or clothing ladder outside the wardrobe until it’s washed.
 To deter moths from laying eggs during the summer, use lavender sachets or cedar wood products in wardrobes and drawers.

 Go through your wardrobe from time to time and shake woollen clothing outside and if possible hang in the sunshine.
-This will disturb adult moths and shake off any eggs.
+Moths hate sunlight so this will disturb adult moths and shake off any eggs before they get a chance to hatch.

 If you have clothing you suspect to be infected, wash it on as hot a temperature as the fabric will allow.
 Freezing also kills the larvae so for delicates which cannot tolerate a hot wash, you can put them in bags and freeze for a few days.
 Defrost and repeat.